toggledbits/DelayLight/README.md

 ### Adding Timers ###

-When DelayLight is first installed, only the master plugin device is visible, usually with the text "Open control panel!" displayed.
+When DelayLight is first installed, only the master plugin device is visible, usually with the text "Open control panel!" displayed on its dashboard card.
 This is your call to action, to open the plugin's control panel (click the arrow on the device card in the Vera dashboard).
-On the Control Panel, you'll see an "Add Timer" button.
+On the control panel, you'll see an "Add Timer" button.
 This creates a new child timer device.
 Child timers, while they appear as separate devices, run entirely within the plugin device's environment.
-However, you can still give them a descriptive name, and assign them to a room, to help you keep them organized.
+However, you can still give them a descriptive name, and assign them to separate rooms, to help you keep them organized.

-The process of creating a child device takes a moment, as it is necessary to reload Luup, so your UI will go unresponsive for a few moments.
+The process of creating a child device takes a moment, as it is necessary to reload Luup.
+As usual, your UI will go unresponsive for a few moments during this reload.
 You should use that time to do a full browser refresh/cache flush reload (Ctrl-F5 typically on Chrome and Firefox for Windows).

-To configure your new timer, click on its Control Panel access arrow in its card on the Vera dashboard, and then click "Settings" below the controls.
+To configure your new timer, click on its control panel access button (right-pointing arrow on the dashboard card), and then click "Settings" below the operating controls.

 There is no programmed limit to the number of child timers you can create.